glynnmd/CapstoneProject/TechnicalReportDraft.md

 - [ ] Ability to change the language of the app.
 - [ ] An option that shows the macros of specific foods.
 Instead of the user having to google how many carbs, fats and proteins.
+- [ ] Macros reset daily, automatically

 ## Conclusions
 &nbsp;&nbsp;&nbsp;&nbsp; Overall, I feel like the project could use a little more work.
 If I had another week to sit down and finish up some features I wanted to have I would consider the project completely done.
 I believe that if I would've sat down and learned the "ins and outs" of Android Studio and Firebase, prior to writing code, the project would've went a little more smooth.
+If I have time in the future I would love to actually work on this more and maybe have an app that could be put on the market.

 ## References